 When Jesus had said this, He became troubled in spirit, and testified, and said, “Truly, truly, I say to you, that one of you will betray Me.”
 The disciples began looking at one another, at a loss to know of which one He was speaking . . .
 Simon Peter therefore gestured to him, and said to him, “Tell us who it is of whom He is speaking.” . . .
 Jesus therefore answered, “That is the one for whom I shall dip the morsel and give it to him.”
 So when He had dipped the morsel, He took and gave it to Judas, the son of Simon Iscariot.
 And after the morsel, Satan then entered into him.
 Jesus therefore *said to him, “What you do, do quickly.”
 (NASB) John 13:21-27

-From the beginning Judas was described as a “devil” and later in John 13:2 we are told the devil was motivating Judas to betray Jesus.
+From the beginning Judas was described figuratively as a “devil.”
+He was not actually the devil.
+Later in John 13:2 we are told the devil was motivating Judas to betray Jesus.
 Finally, in verses 21-27 we discover that Satan entered Judas.
 So Judas leaves the last supper.
 He meets the Jewish religious leaders and guides them to Jesus.
 When he meets Jesus, he betrays Him with a kiss (Luke 22:47-48).
 Later, after Jesus’ death and return to life, the apostles seek the Lord to determine who should replace Judas (Acts 1:16-20).
 During the discussion, the following statement is made,

 . . . to occupy this ministry and apostleship from which Judas turned aside to go to his own place.”
 (NASB) Acts 1:25

 This passage says Judas made the decision on his own.
 Scripture predicted that Judas would do this.